MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

   **YAML: addAttachment** - (Optional) Default is *true*.

+- <a name="enablePRIntegration">**Enable pull request integration:**</a> When enabled, the task pushes updates to the pull request if it is running inside a pull request validation build.
+This includes pull request status updates (see [Pull Request Statuses](#pull-request-statuses) below).
+If this option is disabled, the task will not push any updates to the pull request.
+Turn this option off if you cannot or do not want to give the required permissions to the build identity.
+This option is enabled by default.

+  **YAML: enablePRIntegration** - (Optional) Default is *true*.

 ### Task Variables
 In addition to parameters visible in the task UI there are a few variables you can set to affect the tasks behavior: